EBITDA Multiples by Industry: Valuation Benchmarks 2026

 EBITDA Multiples by Industry - 2026 Data

 This table presents EV/EBITDA multiple ranges, typical EBITDA margins, and WACC by industry.
-Data is calibrated on SME/mid-market transactions (2023-2025), Damodaran Europe benchmarks (January 2026), and observations from the private equity and M&A markets.
+Data is calibrated on Argos Index SME/mid-market transactions (2023-2025), Damodaran regional sector benchmarks (January 2026), and observations from the private equity and M&A markets.

 | Industry | EBITDA Multiple | Average Multiple | Typical EBITDA Margin | SME WACC |